Applications Process & Requirements

 - This information helps the admissions committee understand your background.
 In addition, it helps when identifying M.S. or Ph.D. applicants for RA and TA assistantships.

-9. Complete an Interest Form (M.S. and Ph.D. applicants only)
+9. Complete an Interest/Supplemental Form - M.S. and Ph.D. applicants only

-- Complete the CS Interest form (go to the "Supplement Form" area on that website).
+- Complete the CS Interest form (go to the "Supplemental Forms" area on that website).
 You will have access to this form 48 hours after you submit your online application.
 You will need to enter in the same email address and birthdate that is on your application to complete the form.

 - Select one primary research area of interest.
 It is highly recommended that you also select a secondary research area of interest and a third optional research area of interest.
 This helps the committee understand your top interests.